-- Preschool- Kaymbu: Kaymbu is an iPad based application that our teachers use to capture the essence of classroom activities by taking photos and videos of important classroom activities to share with you.
+- Preschool- Kaymbu: Kaymbu is an iPad-based application that our teachers use to capture the essence of classroom activities by taking photos and videos of important classroom activities to share with you.
 Additionally, parents receive storyboards sharing detailed information about the learning taking place. - Kindergarten Seesaw: Seesaw is an online platform that our Kindergarten teachers use to communicate with parents.
-Through Seesaw Kindergarten parents receive regular "catch ups" on special activities, upcoming events, and curriculum updates. - Primary Grades Facebook Groups: In grades 1-4 teachers use closed/private Facebook groups to share classroom updates with parents.
-Teachers post updates to these pages multiple times throughout the week.
-Separate notices are sent with information on how to sign up and additional details. - Middle School Google Classroom: All middle school students use Google Classroom for most subjects.
-Homework assignments, in-class work and important announcements for students are found in Google Classroom.
-Middle school parents can check their child's Google Classroom assignments feed for current and missing homework assignments.
-FACTS Family Portal (formerly RenWeb/Parents Web): Middle School parents can check the Family Portal for updates on their children's grades and if they are missing any assignments.
+Through Seesaw Kindergarten parents receive regular "catch-ups" on special activities, upcoming events, and curriculum updates. - Grade 1-8 Facebook Groups: Teachers use closed/private Facebook groups to share classroom updates with parents.
+Teachers post updates to these pages on a regular basis.
+Separate notices are sent with information on how to sign up and additional details. - Middle School Parent Locker/Google Classroom: Middle School teachers use Google Classroom integrated with Parent Locker.
+Parents can check their ParentLocker account for updates on their child's assignments, grades, and any upcoming tests/quizzes or projects due.
+In addition, a daily all inclusive homework email will be sent via ParentLocker to all middle school parents, detailing their child's assignments and important announcements.